gredysn/tetris-game/README.md

 ## Student Notes
 If you have any bonus specs, bonus or any details the TA's should know, you should include it here:
+Bonus:
+- Attack On Titan Themed:
+- Game Start State & Game Over State
+- Press T to see the tetris pieces change skins/textures & press O to go back to the original pieces with a solid color
+- Background picture during the game